From the ashes of Webvan, Amazon builds a grocery business

 Webvan began its big expansion in Atlanta while the San Francisco service was still "wobbly," recalls Krishna Hegde, Webvan's vice president of deployment and systems engineering.

 After the Atlanta launch in April 2000, Hegde said he recommended that the company slow down.
-But another executive argued the company should press on because of promises made to Wall Street investors, Hegde said.
+But Mark Zaleski, president of operations, argued the company should press on because of promises made to Wall Street investors, Hegde said.
+Zaleski could be not be reached for comment.

 Webvan "committed the cardinal sin of retail, which is to expand into a new territory - in our case several territories - before we had demonstrated success in the first market," said Mike Moritz, a Webvan board member and partner at Sequoia Capital, one of the company's venture capital backers.
 "In fact, we were busy demonstrating failure in the Bay Area market while we expanded into other regions."